-1. Turn on the projector and start a presentation that includes audio.

-2. Press the Volume buttons as necessary to lower or raise the volume.
+- 1. Turn on the projector and start a presentation that includes audio. - 2.
+To lower or raise the volume, press the Volume buttons on the remote control or these buttons on the control panel.

 A volume gauge appears on the screen.